Home

 A: The proponents of these initiatives have lost several consecutive elections for governor and control of the state legislature, but they nevertheless believe Washington should be governed in accordance with their values and principles, so they’re trying to nullify some of the laws they dislike the most through the initiative process.
 Their aim is to convince voters to repudiate the good work of our elected representatives.
 The laws they are targeting for repeal are doing things like strengthening our common wealth and enabling us to pool our resources to fight climate damage and increase funding for our public schools.
 The proponents (who have named their effort “Let’s Go Washington”) fundamentally don’t believe in ideas like putting a price on pollution or requiring the wealthy to pay their fair share in dues (taxes) to our state.
 They believe in discredited economic theories like trickle-down economics — the notion that if we give the rich big tax breaks, they’ll use their wealth to create jobs for people.
 Decades of data and experience demonstrate that trickle-down doesn’t — but proponents remain firmly committed to the theory.

-Q: What must the proponents do to force public votes on their proposals?
+Q: What did proponents need to do to force public votes on their proposals?

-A: They must submit around 405,000 signatures for each of them by the end of this year — December 29th at 5 PM Pacific Time, to be precise.
+A: They needed to submit around 405,000 signatures for each by two qualification deadlines — December 29th, 2023 for initiatives to the Legislature and July 5th, 2024 for initiatives to the people.
+They met that requirement.
 The Constitution requires that initiatives receive a number of signatures equivalent to 8% of the number of people who voted in the last election for governor to qualify.
 The minimum number of valid signatures required is currently 324,516, however, 405,000 is the number of signatures the Secretary of State recommends submitting to ensure qualification.
 That latter number includes a cushion to account for duplicate and invalid signatures.
-Their six initiatives are initiatives to the Legislature, which means they go to the House and Senate first for consideration.
-If the House and Senate don’t approve them, they would be forwarded to the November 2024 ballot for voters to decide.
+As initiatives to the Legislature, I-2109, I-2117, and I-2124 went first to the House and Senate first for consideration.
+The House and Senate did not act on them, so they are headed to the November 2024 general election ballot.
+I-2066 will head directly to the people.

-Q: 405,000 multiplied by six is over 2.4 million — where are the resources coming from to gather all those signatures?
+Q: 405,000 multiplied by seven is in the millions — where did the resources come from to gather all those signatures?

-A: Millionaire Brian Heywood, the driving force behind this slate of six initiatives, has put up over $5 million of his own money to allow Let’s Go Washington to hire paid petitioners.
+A: Millionaire Brian Heywood, the driving force behind this slate of six initiatives, put up over $5 million of his own money to allow Let’s Go Washington to hire paid petitioners.
 According to reports filed with the Public Disclosure Commission, Heywood has contributed over 87% of the funds to this effort, a staggering sum.
 Some of that $5 million was loaned to Let’s Go Washington, so Heywood is evidently hoping to get it back at some point, perhaps by appealing to well-funded interests like oil companies to invest money in his effort.
-Heywood’s petitioners have been out collecting signatures for all of the measures that Heywood and Walsh hope to qualify.
-As of November 20th, Let’s Go Washington claimed to have 2,217,473 signatures, with a goal of 2,520,000, but we don’t know if those figures are truthful or not.
+Throughout the autumn of 2023, Heywood’s petitioners were out collecting signatures for all of the measures mentioned above.
+As of the end of their signature drive, Let’s Go Washington claimed to have collected 2,662,316 signatures.
+They gathered more in the spring of 2024 to force a vote on I-2066, working with the Building Industry of Association, a powerful lobbying group.

 Q: When will it be time to vote NO on these initiatives?

-A: If any qualify, they would not go before voters until next autumn.
-If you are a voter in Washington, you would see them on your ballot beginning in October, when ballots go out for the presidential election.
-State law requires initiatives to appear first, even above the race for President of the United States, so they would be right at the top.
+A: If you are a voter in Washington, you will see them on your ballot beginning in October, when ballots go out for the presidential election.
+State law requires initiatives to appear first, even above the race for President of the United States, so they’ll be right at the top.
+Hard to miss.

 Q: How can I recognize the initiatives?